RedHatProductSecurity/osidb-bindings/TUTORIAL.md

 * OSIDB 1.2.2, bindings 1.2.1 - compatible
 * OSIDB 1.3.0, bindings 1.2.1 - **feature incomplete**
 * OSIDB 2.0.0, bindings 1.9.9 - **incompatible**

+**This compatibility starts from version 1.1.0.
+Any previous version of bindings is considered experimental and should not be used.**

 ## Usage